EFWob/RetroRadio/README.md

   - _start_ will activate the input (_stop_ would halt it).
   - the property _info_ can be used as usual to display information on the input
   - all other properties (like _map_, _on0_ etc.) are not used for the MQTT input.
   - You can subscribe to as many topics as needed for your application.
+You have to define an Input for each individual message.
   - You can not use (override) the command input topic (i. e. _ESP32Radio/command_ in our example)

 # Sending MQTT-Messages